SlytherSavior/Law-Firm-Website/README.md

 ## Project Overview

 MSP Firm is a nationally recognized law firm in Nepal, known for securing some of the largest settlements and verdicts.
-This repository includes the front-end files for the firm's website, providing information about the firm's services, team, and contact details.
+This repository includes the front-end files for the firm's website, providing information about the firm's services, team, and contact details. ( Of course everything about the firm and content of the webpage is fake data used for the projects , there is no such MSP Firm that exists ) !

 ## File Structure